miczho/self-notes/topics/coding_architecture.md

 <a id="01"></a>
 # Distributing Code

 Sometimes it is best to use someone else's code when theirs is well written and established

 Sometimes you want to package your code for others to use

 In any case, knowing the common ways code is distributed is important

 ## Modules & Packages

-These words are more used in the context of *ORGANIZATION* rather than *DISTRIBUTION*
+These words are more used in the context of project *ORGANIZATION* rather than *DISTRIBUTION*

 *\*DISCLAIMER\* DIFFERENT LANGUAGES WILL HAVE SLIGHTLY DIFFERENT DEFINITIONS OF EACH WORD*